h2oai/h2o-3/Design of data preprocessing in AutoML.md

 ### Summary
 - we tend to keep adding functionality into Model class.
 We might be going to add pipeline related aspect into Model
-- lack of symmetry between production and non-production code
+- lack of symmetry between production and non-production code ( Model vs MojoPipeline )
 - both approaches can solve the problem.
 Second approach will be smoother from user's perspective at least in Java API as there will be no need to pull out main model.
 For clients I think we can flatten representation automatically.
 - Some functionality that could be represented via existing approach of Models(transformer) is hardcoded.
 Lack of consistency. ( not too much related to a current task)

 Given current state of h2o-3's design and given we are ready to put responsibility of data preprocessing onto a Model class I think that second approach should be fine.
 But ideally I would want to see
- - a Pipeline class to be responsible for pipelining/data preprocessing
+ - a PipelineModel related classes to be responsible for pipelining/data preprocessing
  - and hardcoded transformations to be represented as models. ( not too much related to a current task)

 ### Other approaches to consider ???